APIVersa/ripe_routing_table/README.md

 Extra notes:
 - You may want to run this regularly, as the global routing table is updated very frequently as ranges are added and deleted.
 - This will not last over a reboot.
 If you want it to last over reboot, add the ipv4.sh and ipv6.sh to @reboot with in crontab with a 5 minute delay (sleep 5 && command_here)
+- If using DHCP, your default route from upstream will keep coming back.
+Highly suggested is to set static IPs for all interfaces that you will be using.
+For that reason, this is not recommended to be used in an environment where you cannot use static IP addresses for some reason, such as public wifi networks.